 What are annuities?

 Annuities are designed to help meet a number of long-range financial goals.
 They are contracts between an insured party (usually an individual) and an insurance company.
 In exchange for premiums paid, annuity contracts traditionally provide a guaranteed distribution of income over time, until the death of the person or persons named in the contract or until a final date, whichever comes first.
+Through a comprehensive financial review, you can learn more about the various types of annuities and work with a financial professional1 to determine which, if any, may be suitable for or in the best interest of your long-term financial goals.

 Understanding the types of annuities